Siteimprove/CMS-plugin-Wordpress/tests/integration-regressions/README.md

 Review diffs and report attachments before publishing; ignored files are not a substitute for sanitizing artifacts.
 New scenarios must follow the same policy.

+Both regression configurations disable Playwright Git commit and diff capture to keep contributor names and email addresses out of that report metadata.
+Failure attachments may contain synthetic fixture credentials from test-source snippets.
+This setting affects future runs; it does not sanitize existing reports.

 ## Run locally

 ```sh